-Oyster Mushrooms Rockefeller is the most delicious vegetarian version of traditional oysters Rockefeller.
+Oyster Mushroom Rockefeller is the most delicious vegetarian oysters Rockefeller.
 Toasty, slightly-slimy mushrooms, garlicky, butery spinach, and crispy bread crumbs on top.
 This is a lovely side dish but also really nice on toast for an appetizer or lunch.
+I like to serve this with homemade crusty bread for scooping.

 FINALLY VEGETARIANS CAN HAVE SOMETHING SLIMY TOO!